Skip to Main Content (Press Enter)

 by Patricia J. Murphy

-To offer a helping hand on the first steps of your child’s life-long journey of forgiving, I’ve compiled a list of picture books that provide heartfelt examples of bears, bunnies, llamas, and humans apologizing and offering forgiveness for a variety of misunderstandings and misdeeds.
+To offer a helping hand on the first steps of your child’s lifelong journey of practicing forgiving and asking for forgiveness, I’ve compiled a list of picture books that provide heartfelt examples of bears, bunnies, llamas, and humans apologizing and offering forgiveness for a variety of misunderstandings and misdeeds.

-While these books are perfect for little ones, they also offer strategies for the entire family to experience the power of forgiving — and forgetting!
+While these books on forgiveness are perfect for little ones, they also offer strategies for the entire family to experience the power of forgiving — and forgetting!

 • Turtle in a Tree